 Configuring generation options

+With the ADK, you can further fine-tune how your agent uses knowledge through the conversational_search_tool configuration in your knowledge base.
 You can apply these settings to both built-in Milvus knowledge bases and external knowledge bases.
 Below are the configurable options available within the conversational_search_tool section:

 prompt_instructionSet this under generation.
 If specified, this instruction will be included in the prompt sent to the language model to guide response generation.